redstone99/hass-alert2/README.md

         <config dir>/custom_components/alert2/sensor.py
          ... etc...

-1. We strongly recommend also installing the [Alert2 UI](https://github.com/redstone99/hass-alert2-ui) card which is a compact, convenient way to view and manage Alert2 alerts.
+1. We strongly recommend also installing the [Alert2 UI](https://github.com/redstone99/hass-alert2-ui) card which is a compact way to view and manage Alert2 alerts.

 ## Setup